Hagedorn wavepackets in time-frequency and phase space: Introduction

+In the specific case of a real symmetric matrix $Q=Q^T\in\R^{d\times d}$, the polynomials~$p^\eps_k$ can be expressed as a product of $d$ univariate Hermite polynomials.
+Otherwise, the situation is more complicated, and it is one of our aims to establish properties of classical univariate orthogonal polynomials like sum rules and a Rodriguez formula for the multivariate polynomials $p^\eps_k$.

-In view of a construction process, which balances the position and the momentum parameters, we ask for transforms of the Hagedorn wavepackets, which treat position and momentum or time and frequency variables simultaneously.
-That is, we aim at the Wigner transform and the Fourier-Bros-Iagolnitzer (FBI) transform of the Hagedorn wavepackets, paying due attention to the ladder operator approach.
+The complex Gaussian $\phi^\eps_0$ has various names in the literature.
+Depending on the context, it is called a Gaussian pure state \cite{SSM}, a coherent state associated with a generalized Gaussian function \cite[\S1.1.2]{CR}, or a squeezed state \cite[\S2.1]{AAG}.
+Notably, also the Hagedorn wavepackets coexist in the literature as generalized squeezed states \cite{C} or generalized coherent states \cite[\S3.4]{CR}.
+The definition of the generalized squeezed or coherent states is less elementary than Hagedorn's ladder approach and uses phase space translations and squeezing operators.
+We will address it in Section~\S\ref{sec:genstat}.
+However, both construction tools, the ladders and the translated squeezing operators, balance the position and the momentum parameters.
+We therefore ask for transforms, which treat position and momentum or time and frequency variables simultaneously.
+That is, we aim at the Wigner transform and the Fourier-Bros-Iagolnitzer (FBI) transform of the Hagedorn wavepackets and derive explicit formulas built of a Gaussian function and Laguerre polynomials.

 The $\eps$-scaled Wigner transform of two Schwartz functions $\phi,\psi:\R^d\to\C$ is the Fourier transform of their correlation function,

 see for example \cite[Chapter~1.8]{Fo} for a discussion of basic properties or \cite{Br} for the interpretation as a musical score.
 The Wigner transform maps Schwartz functions to Schwartz functions on phase space, while respecting orthogonality in the sense that